HandBrake/HandBrake-docs/source/en/latest/introduction/quick-start.markdown

 ## Next steps

-If you didn't get a video file as expected, encountered an error, or had some other trouble, you can continue reading to learn more about how HandBrake works or jump right to [Getting help](../help/index.html).
+If you didn't get a video file as expected, encountered an error, or had some other trouble, you can continue reading to learn more about how HandBrake works or jump right to [Troubleshooting common issues](../help/troubleshooting-common-issues.html).

 Continue to [About HandBrake](about.html).